The Challenge: Increasing Enterprise Sprawl

 The emergence of Hybrid Integration Architectures

 As enterprises raced to adapt to a new cloud-driven world, many turned to outsourced services to fulfill their needs.
 To avoid giving up too much control, most deployed a combination of public and private clouds.
-This gave rise to Hybrid Cloud.
+This gave rise to the Hybrid Cloud.

 But not every application/system belongs to the cloud.
 Organizations found you can achieve greater efficiencies and tighter security by integrating cloud services with existing, on-premise IT infrastructure.
 So, somewhere in the mid-cycle of Enterprise sprawl Hybrid IT emerged requiring Hybrid Integration architectures.
 Hybrid Cloud has taken off since and according to some it is the norm!

 APIs are critical for Hybrid Integration

 From the beginning when the IT systems started to be spread out, there have been many ways information has been exchanged – XML based SOAP/Web Services to current day RESTful services or IoT protocols.
 However, the foundation for this has been Application Programming Interfaces (API).

 Below shows the evolution of the API Management space over the past 15 years where solutions like Axway Amplify API Management have catered to early use cases of XML security offering Edge/DMZ devices or appliances, SOA Governance to more recently Lifecycle Management of APIs (predominantly RESTful in nature) or Hybrid/Cloud-to-ground use cases.